weijiannn/Facial-Emotion-Recognition-using-CNN/README.md

-This is a guided project created for the Warwick AI Society.
-As the Head of Projects, I designed this repository to provide a clear, step-by-step walkthrough for building a Convolutional Neural Network (CNN) pipeline that can classify human emotions as happy or sad from facial images.
+This project demonstrates a facial emotion recognition system built using a Convolutional Neural Network (CNN).
+It provides a clear, step-by-step pipeline for classifying happy and sad emotions from facial images, showcasing practical skills in computer vision and deep learning.